 Mechanical Engineering (Ph.D.)

-The department of Mechanical Engineering offers studies leading to specialization in the following six concentrations:
+The Department of Mechanical Engineering offers studies leading to specialization in the following six concentrations:

-- Fluid and thermal science
+- Fluid Dynamics and Thermal science

 - Solid Mechanics

 - Materials Science

 - Design and Manufacturing